antoniobruchidev/my-personal-website/README.md

 -   ### User Stories

     -   #### First Time User Goals
         1. As a First Time Visitor, I want to find the website theme pleasant and neat, relaxing at the eye.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to find a dedicated section to past experiences.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to be able to download a CV in pdf format.
+        1. As a Returning Visitor and a potential recruiter, I want to be able to download a CV in pdf format.
+        2. As a Returning Visitor and a potential recruiter I want to notice many different tecnhiques of displaying items throught the website.

+    -   #### Frequent Visitor Goals
+        1. As a Frequent Visitor, I want to be able to share the website easily
-        2. As a Returning Visitor, I want to be able to find more information regarding projects.
+        2. As a Frequent Visitor, I want to be able to find more information regarding projects.

 -   ### Design